indexexchange/grapeshot-adapter/README.md

 ### General

 #### Required
 * The only targeting keys that can be set are predetermined by Index.
-The partner module should not be setting targeting on other keys.
+The partner module should not set targeting on other keys.
-* Must support the following browsers: IE 9+, Edge, Chrome, Safari, and Firefox
+* Must support the following browsers: IE 10+, Edge, Chrome, Safari, and Firefox

 #### Recommended
 * Please use our helper libraries when possible.
 Refer to our [Utility Libraries](#helpers) documentation below.
 All of the utility functions in this library are designed to be backwards compatible with supported browsers to ease cross-browser compatibility.

-### Bid Request Endpoint
+### Request Endpoint

 #### Required
 * Must provide cache busting parameter.
 Cache busting is required to prevent network caches.
 * Partner endpoint domain must be consistent.
 Load balancing should be performed by the endpoint.
-* Your endpoint should support HTTPS request.
+* Your endpoint should support HTTPS requests.
 When wrapper loads in secure pages, all requests need to be HTTPS.
 If you're unable to provide a secure endpoint, we will not be able to make requests to your ad servers.

-#### Recommended
+#### Recommended;
 * Your module should support a single request architecture (SRA) which has a capability to send multiple bid requests in a single HTTP request.
 * Partner should use AJAX method to make bid requests.
 Please use our [Network](#network) utility library for making network requests, particularly the `Network.ajax` method.
 This ensures the requests will work with all browsers.

-### Bid Response

-#### Required
-* Returned bid must be a <b>net</b> bid.
-* Pass on bid must be explicit in the response.
-* All returned bids shall be in the currency trafficked by the publisher.
-* Size must be returned in the response.
-The sizes must also match the requested size.
-This size parameter will be validated.
-* Encrypted prices must be flagged in the response.

-### Pixels & Tracking Beacons

-#### Required
-* Pixels/beacons must only be dropped only when the partner wins the auction and their ad renders.
-* Dropping pixels during auction slows down the execution of auctions and is not allowed by Index Exchange.

 ### DFP Setup